 As one of the world's oldest continually operating airports, it’s essential we have a clear approach to environmental management across our operations.

 Sydney Airport’s Master Plan 2039 sets out the longer term priorities for the airport, with a clear focus on the environment, sustainability and climate change.
-The Master Plan’s Environment chapter focuses on environmental issues and achievements.

 Airport Environment Strategy